Toshiba Laptop

 Toshiba Satellite M40t-A Disassembly

-In this guide, I’ll explain how to disassemble Toshiba Satellite M40t-A to remove and replace the battery, hard drive, RAM, palm rest, wireless network card, speakers, cooling fan, bottom case and motherboard.
+In this guide, I will explain how to disassemble the Toshiba Satellite M40t-A to remove the battery, hard drive, RAM, palm rest, wireless network card, speakers, cooling fan, bottom case, and motherboard.

 Remove all screws from the bottom case.

-When bottom case removed, you can get access to the battery, heat sink, cooling fan, memory, wireless card, speakers, USB board and motherboard.
+When the bottom case is removed, you can get access to the battery, heat sink, cooling fan, memory, wireless card, speakers, USB board, and motherboard.

 Remove all screws securing the battery.